buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_UnitaryControlElementTypeControlPanel.md

 # Pset_UnitaryControlElementTypeControlPanel

-Properties that are applicable to _IfcUnitaryControlElement_ with the predefined type set to CONTROLPANEL.
+Properties that are applicable to _IfcUnitaryControlElement_ with the predefined type set to CONTROLPANEL.<!-- end of definition -->

 ## Comments